Recipe for Easy Swedish Meatballs

 Mix Ingredients to Make the Meatballs

-Add to this the buttermilk, panko breadcrumbs (plain or seasoned), large egg, diced onion, dried parsley, kosher salt, garlic powder, allspice, freshly ground nutmeg, and freshly ground black pepper.
+Add to this the buttermilk, seasoned bread crumbs, large egg, diced onion, dried parsley, kosher salt, garlic powder, allspice, freshly ground nutmeg, and freshly ground black pepper.
 Mix together with a long-handled wooden spoon or your hands until everything is fully combined.

 Form Meatballs and Place in Hot Skillet or Saute Pan